-Inclement Weather
+Inclement Weather\

-During inclement weather conditions, the college president or designee may declare a weather emergency which necessitates the delay or cancellation of classes or other scheduled college activities, or the closing of campus.
+During inclement weather conditions, the college president or designee may declare a weather emergency which necessitates the delay/cancellation of classes or other scheduled college activities, or the closing of campus.

-Weather emergency declarations take into consideration variables such as nature of the storm, weather forecasts, temperature, wind chill, conditions at campus, road conditions, and decisions being made by other colleges in the area will be assessed and projected.
+Weather emergency declarations take into consideration variables such as the nature of the storm, weather forecasts, temperature, wind chill, conditions at campus, road conditions, and decisions being made by other colleges in the area.
 Because weather conditions vary throughout the school day, certain classes may be cancelled even though others may occur as usual.

-Announcements to delay opening or to close the college will be made by 6:00 a.m. whenever possible in consideration of clinicals and classes that begin at 7:00 a.m.
-Announcements to cancel evening clinicals and classes will be made by 3:30 p.m. whenever possible.
+Announcements to delay opening or to close the college will be made as soon as possible.
 Should the college be unable to disseminate delay and closing information in a timely manner, notifications will be sent through the mass notification system.
 Additionally, students may contact college faculty and staff via phone or email.

-When inclement weather causes the college to cancel classes and/or close, employees should NOT report to work; they will be paid a regular day's work if the college closes early, delays opening, or if classes are cancelled.
+When inclement weather causes the college to cancel classes and/or close, employees should NOT report to work; they will be paid a regular day's work if the college closes early, delays opening, or cancels classes.
 If the college remains open during inclement weather and employees believe that travel to work will be unsafe, they should report-off to their immediate supervisor and use an accrued PTO/emergency or vacation day.

-Protection of Minors
+Protection of Minors\